ICE-SEARCH: A Language Model-Driven Feature Selection Approach: ICE-SEARCH: Feature Selection with Language Model

 \textbf{Filtration \textit{(line~\ref{alg:line:filtration}-\ref{alg:line:filtration_end})}:} After each epoch, we apply a filtering process.
 This entails retaining only the feature combinations that fall into two categories: those with the top $\mathit{U}$ highest validation accuracies and those with the bottom $\mathit{V}$ validation accuracies assessed via $\Phi(\cdot)$.
 This selective mechanism ensures that our algorithm exploits the most promising feature combinations' potential while also maintaining a degree of exploration in $\mathcal{P}$.

-\textbf{Final Selection \textit{(line~\ref{alg:line:final}-\ref{alg:line:final_end})}:} The iterative evolutionary process is repeated for \textit{E} epochs.
-Upon completion of the final epoch, we select the feature set that demonstrates the highest validation accuracy.
+\textbf{Final Selection \textit{(line~\ref{alg:line:final}-\ref{alg:line:final_end})}:} The iterative, evolutionary process is repeated for \textit{E} epochs.
+Upon completing the final epoch, we select the feature set demonstrating the highest validation accuracy.
 In cases where multiple feature combinations exhibit the same highest validation accuracy, the tie-breaker is the combination with the lowest training accuracy.
-This approach ensures that our model not only performs well on unseen data but also avoids overfitting to the training dataset.
-On the other hand, as shown in \textbf{table}~\ref{tab:ACC_STROKE_SVM_PHI2} and~\ref{tab:ACC_CARDIO_XGB_PHI2}, we have found empirically that all $\mathit{U}$ feature sets are valuable as many of them yield high test accuracy.
+This approach ensures that our model performs well on unseen data and avoids overfitting the training dataset.
+On the other hand, as shown in \textbf{Table}~\ref{tab:ACC_STROKE_SVM_PHI2} and~\ref{tab:ACC_CARDIO_XGB_PHI2}, we have found empirically that all $\mathit{U}$ feature sets are valuable as many of them yield high test accuracy.
 Therefore, it is not mandatory to follow strictly the strategy we just described.
-One can customize this component by adjusting step 24 to 27 in \textbf{algorithm}~\ref{alg:ICES_PSEUDO} according to the underlying task complexity or dataset quality.
+One can customize this component by adjusting steps 24 to 27 in \textbf{Algorithm}~\ref{alg:ICES_PSEUDO} according to the underlying task complexity or dataset quality.